adzo261/todo-wallpaper-cli/README.md

 - No more GUI application or extensions to view and manage tasks.

 #### Note
-Works on Ubuntu(Gnome) and Windows
+- Works on Ubuntu(Gnome).
+- Has some issues rendering fonts and wallpaper on Windows.

 ## Demo
 ![](demo/Demo.gif)